-When the RSI network license server is installed on Windows, in addition to installing the license server files (IDL 6.2 uses FLEXIm version 9.2), the installer automatically configures an NT service named RSI FLEXIm License Manager, using default file settings.
+When the RSI network license server is installed on Windows, in addition to installing the license server files (IDL 6.3 uses FLEXIm version 10.8), the installer automatically configures an NT service named RSI FLEXIm License Manager, using default file settings.
 The installed license manager service is not configured to automatically start at boot time.
-(For instructions on how to configure the RSI FLEXIm License Manager service to start at boot time, see "Configure the License Server" on page 38.)
+(For instructions on how to configure the RSI FLEXIm License Manager service to start at boot time, see "Configure the License Server" on page 43.)

-If a previously configured RSI license manager service with a different name (e.g., FLEXIm License Manager) is running on the same server machine that will be administering your IDL 6.2 license file, RSI recommends that you stop, and then disable or remove, the previously configured RSI license manager service to avoid a potential system conflict that would be caused by simultaneously running two RSI license manager services on one machine.
-Additionally, using the IDL 6.2 default RSI FLEXIm License Manager configuration as your RSI license manager service will make it easier to update the RSI license manager service for future releases of RSI products.
+If a previously configured RSI license manager service with a different name (e.g., FLEXIm License Manager) is running on the same server machine administering your IDL 6.3 license file, RSI recommends that you stop and then disable or remove the previously configured service to avoid a potential system conflict caused by simultaneously running two RSI license manager services on one machine.
+Additionally, using the IDL 6.3 default RSI FLEXIm License Manager configuration as your RSI license manager service will make it easier to update the RSI license manager service for future releases of RSI products.